PREPARING FOR MEDIATION

 You will be asked to explain why you are here and what you want to achieve from the process, so take some time to consider this.
 It is also important to think about what you believe the other party wants and how you might wish to respond to.
 Sometimes, you might have no idea what they want; however, consider several scenarios you think they could present.

-Take your time, research and talk to people who may have been through something similar to understand better the details of the process you are about to undertake.
+Take your time, research, and talk to people who may have been through something similar to understand better the details of the process you are about to undertake.
 You are in control of the process.
-However, the mediator will help you be best placed to make decisions, but you have to make the tough decisions to resolve the dispute.
+However, the family mediator will help you be best placed to make decisions, but you must make tough decisions to resolve the dispute.
 Your pre-mediation preparation may make all the difference.

 Once you have reached an agreement, you are not required to do anything else.
-However, there are a few common scenarios to keep in mind, which may apply to you now or in the future.
+However, there are a few common scenarios to remember, which may apply to you now or in the future.

-In this case, you will need to apply to the Family Court.
-You can apply with forms found on the Family Court of Australia website.
-Click the link below to access the DIY kit, where you can access the forms and additional guidance.
-You can attach a copy of your Parenting Agreement developed by Adelaide Family Mediation.
+To initiate this process, you are required to apply to the Family Court.
+Access the necessary forms conveniently located on the Family Court of Australia website.
+Click on the link below to explore the DIY kit, where you can access the forms and additional guidance.
+You can attach a copy of your Parenting Agreement, facilitated by Adelaide Family Mediation.
 This provides a seamless and professional progression towards formalising your agreed-upon parenting arrangements.